xdv/divvy-dev-portal/content/concepts/payment-system-basics/transaction-basics/transaction-basics.md

 ## Signing and Submitting Transactions

-Sending a transaction to the XRP Ledger involves several steps:
+Sending a transaction to the XDV Ledger involves several steps:

 1. Create an [unsigned transaction in JSON format](#example-unsigned-transaction).
 2. Use one or more signatures to [authorize the transaction](#authorizing-transactions).
-3. Submit a transaction to a `rippled` server.
+3. Submit a transaction to a `divvyd` server.
 If the transaction is properly formed, the server provisionally applies the transaction to its current version of the ledger and relays the transaction to other members of the peer-to-peer network.
-4. The [consensus process](https://ripple.com/build/ripple-ledger-consensus-process/) determines which provisional transactions get included in the next validated ledger.
+4. The [consensus process](https://xdv.io/build/divvy-ledger-consensus-process/) determines which provisional transactions get included in the next validated ledger.
-5. The `rippled` servers apply those transactions to the previous ledger in a canonical order and share their results.
+5. The `divvyd` servers apply those transactions to the previous ledger in a canonical order and share their results.
-6. If enough [trusted validators](rippled-server-modes.html#reasons-to-run-a-validator) created the exact same ledger, that ledger is declared _validated_ and the [results of the transactions](transaction-results.html) in that ledger are immutable.
+6. If enough [trusted validators](divvyd-server-modes.html#reasons-to-run-a-validator) created the exact same ledger, that ledger is declared _validated_ and the [results of the transactions](transaction-results.html) in that ledger are immutable.

 ### Example Unsigned Transaction